Proclamation of the Republic (Brazil): Military issue

-The military (the Brazilian Army) was dissatisfied with the prior restraint on speech imposed by the monarchy on military officers, by which its officers could not express themselves in the press without the prior authorization of the Minister of War.
+The military (the Imperial Brazilian Army) was dissatisfied with the prior restraint on speech imposed by the monarchy on military officers, by which its officers could not express themselves in the press without the prior authorization of the Minister of War.
 The military did not have autonomy of decision-making on the defense of the territory, being subject to the orders of the Emperor and the Cabinet of Ministers, formed by civilians, that they surpassed to the orders of the generals.
 Thus, in the Empire, most war ministers were civilians.

 In addition, the Brazilian Army soldiers often felt discredited and disrespected.
-On the one hand, the rulers of the empire were civilians, whose selection was extremely elitist and whose formation was bachelora, but that resulted in positions highly paid and valued; On the other hand, the military opted for a more democratic and technical selection, but its officers did not receive professional valorization or political, social or economic recognition.
+On the one hand, the rulers of the empire were civilians, whose selection was extremely elitist and whose formation was bachelors, but that resulted in positions highly paid and valued; On the other hand, the military opted for a more democratic and technical selection, but its officers did not receive professional valorization or political, social or economic recognition.
 Promotions were hard to come by and were based on personal criteria rather than on merit and/or seniority.

 The Paraguayan War, in addition to spreading republican ideals, showed the military this devaluation of the professional career, which continued and even intensified after the end of the war.
 The result was the perception, on the part of the military, that they sacrificed themselves for a regime that little considered them and that gave more attention to the Navy of Brazil.
 Simultaneously the military suffered a strong positivist influence that spread to the military schools.
 They became desirous of a strong republic headed by a dictator.